-Our goal is to restore gray wolves in the wild in Washington, Oregon, and California.
+Our goal is to restore gray wolves in the wild throughout the lower 48 states, but especially in Washington, Oregon, and California.
 We work to develop sound public policy that supports and encourages the return of gray wolves.
 We partner with conservation groups across the Northwest and work with state and federal officials to achieve this goal.

 However, a loophole in the wolves’ endangered species protection authorizes U.S. wildlife officials to kill wolves that prey on livestock on federal land and permits landowners to do the same on their property.
 Thus, the most common cause of death for wolves is conflict with people over livestock losses.
 Another serious threat is habitat loss.

 Most recently, the Trump administration stripped gray wolves of endangered species protection throughout the contiguous 48 states.
 The Trump U.S. Fish and Wildlife Service said that because wolf populations have increased in Great Lakes states, it does not matter they are not recovered in the West.
 The Endangered Species Act demands more than that, and we’re representing a large coalition of Western organizations to restore gray wolf protections until the iconic species truly recovers.

 Mexican Gray Wolf

 The Western Environmental Law Center has fought to protect the Mexican wolf for decades: playing a key role in the initial reintroduction effort.
 We successfully challenged an overzealous agency policy of lethally removing wolves from the wild following depredations on livestock, and continue to defend the reintroduction program against industry legal challenges.

 Our goal is to achieve full recovery of these wolves in the wild.
 We are working to preserve the victories we accomplished and are partnering with a coalition of Mexican wolf advocates to realize this goal.